Viderspace/smooth_axis/README.md

 smoothed = alpha * raw + (1 - alpha) * smoothed;
 ```

-This has two issues:
+This has three issues:

 1. **Alpha is unintuitive.** What does `alpha = 0.1` feel like?
-How should it change if your loop runs faster?
-You end up tuning by trial and error.
+Is that sluggish or responsive?
+You end up tuning by trial and error with no mental model to guide you.

+2. **Alpha is frame-rate dependent.** The same alpha value produces different physical behavior at different loop speeds.
+Add a heavy function call to your loop, or run on slower hardware, and suddenly your carefully-tuned slider feels different.
+Alpha isn't a property of the filter — it's entangled with your program's timing.

-2. **EMA doesn't solve the update problem.** A smoothed signal still fluctuates.
+3. **EMA doesn't solve the update problem.** A smoothed signal still fluctuates.
 When do you act on a change?
 A fixed threshold either fires on noise (too sensitive) or misses real movement (too sluggish).
 The right threshold depends on current noise level — which varies.

 ---